Nevermind: Background and early sessions

-Drummer Chad Channing left after the tour, putting additional recording on hold.
-During a show by hardcore punk band Scream, Cobain and bassist Krist Novoselic were impressed by their drummer Dave Grohl.
-When Scream unexpectedly disbanded, Grohl contacted Novoselic, travelled to Seattle, and was invited to join the band.
+The drummer Chad Channing left after the tour, putting additional recording on hold.
+During a show by the hardcore punk band Scream, Cobain and the bassist Krist Novoselic were impressed by their drummer Dave Grohl.
+When Scream unexpectedly disbanded, Grohl contacted Novoselic, traveled to Seattle, and was invited to join the band.
 Novoselic said in retrospect that, with Grohl, everything "fell into place".

 By the 1990s, Sub Pop was having financial problems.
 With rumors that they would become a subsidiary of a major record label, Nirvana decided to "cut out the middleman" and look for a major record label.
 Nirvana used the recordings as a demo tape to shop for a new label.
-Within a few months, the tape was circulating amongst major labels.
+Within a few months, the tape was circulating among major labels.
 A number of labels courted them; Nirvana signed with Geffen Records imprint DGC Records based on recommendations from Kim Gordon of Sonic Youth and their management company.

 After Nirvana signed to DGC, a number of producers were suggested, including Scott Litt, David Briggs, Don Dixon, and Bob Mould.
 Novoselic said the band had been nervous about recording under a major label, and the producers suggested by DGC wanted percentage points.
 Instead, the band held out for Vig, with whom they felt comfortable collaborating.